Delta, British Columbia: Demographics

-In 2011, the median age was 42.8 years old, which is slightly higher than the national median age at 40.6 years old.
+In 2011, the median age was 42.8 years old, which is slightly higher than the national median age of 40.6 years old.
 There were 35,781 private dwellings with an occupancy rate of 97.1%.
-According to the 2011 National Household Survey, the median value of a dwelling in Delta is $562,181 which is significantly higher than the national average at $280,552.
-The median household income (after-taxes) in Delta is $71,590, quite higher than the national average at $54,089.
+According to the 2011 National Household Survey, the median value of a dwelling in Delta is $562,181 which is significantly higher than the national average of $280,552.
+The median household income (after taxes) in Delta is $71,590, quite higher than the national average at $54,089.

 Ethnicity

 As of 2021, Delta's population is 108,455.
-About 45% of Delta's population are visible minorities, of which there are approximately 28,000 South Asian Canadians, 9,700 Chinese Canadians, and 3,700 Filipino Canadians.
-There are also about 3,180 Indigenous peoples or 3% of the total population, some from Tsawwassen First Nation, who still hold a fraction of their former traditional territories; the Tsawwassen Lands at the mouth of the Fraser River, which are shared with the Hwlitsum First Nation from the Gulf Islands.
+About 45% of Delta's population are visible minorities, of which there are approximately 28,000 South Asians, 9,700 Chinese people, and 3,700 Filipinos.
+There are also about 3,180 Indigenous peoples or 3% of the total population, some from Tsawwassen First Nation, who still hold a fraction of their former traditional territories; the Tsawwassen Lands at the mouth of the Fraser River, which is shared with the Hwlitsum First Nation from the Gulf Islands.
 Forming over one-quarter (26.1%) of the population, Delta has the fourth largest municipal South Asian population in British Columbia after neighbouring Vancouver, Surrey and Abbotsford.